emrgnt-cmplxty/automata/automata/docs/core/database/json_vector_database.rst

 -------

-The following is an example demonstrating how to create an instance of ``JSONVectorDatabase``, add symbol embeddings, and save them to a JSON file.
+The following is an example demonstrating how to create an instance of ``JSONEmbeddingVectorDatabase``, add symbol embeddings, and save them to a JSON file.

 .. code:: python

-   from automata.core.database.vector import JSONVectorDatabase from automata.core.symbol.base import Symbol, SymbolEmbedding
+   from automata.core.database.vector import JSONEmbeddingVectorDatabase from automata.core.symbol.base import Symbol, SymbolEmbedding

-   # Create an instance of JSONVectorDatabase with a JSON file path
+   # Create an instance of JSONEmbeddingVectorDatabase with a JSON file path
    file_path = "path/to/json_file.json"
-   vector_db = JSONVectorDatabase(file_path)
+   vector_db = JSONEmbeddingVectorDatabase(file_path)

    # Create Symbol objects
    symbol1 = Symbol.from_string("example.symbol1")